Book design & typesetting + creative and technical support for authors whose aim is to self-publish their work

 - Adobe Illustrator

-If my 40 years of experience in the design and preparation books for publication, plus my professional experience of social media and the Kindle Direct Publishing (KDP) and Ingrams Spark (and Lightning Source) platforms would be of assistance in helping you self-publish your new book, please get in touch… my contact details are at the foot of this page.
+If my 40 years of experience in the design and preparation books for publication, plus my professional experience of the Kindle Direct Publishing (KDP) and Ingrams Spark (and Lightning Source) platforms would be of assistance in helping you self-publish your new book, please get in touch… my contact details are at the foot of this page.

 Frequently asked questions (FAQs)